1) I have placed a deposit with you for a Cavachon puppy. What happens next?

 This question is appreciated, it lets us know that you are caring, responsible adopters.
 It took us a long time to think that sending a puppy via the airlines was an ok thing to do.
-After much research which included speaking with the USDA (they regulate the interstate shipping of live animals); touring and speaking with airline staff, speaking with other breeders and talking with people that received puppies, we decided that for very short flights with no connections or plane changes, it is safe.
+After much research which included speaking with the USDA (they regulate the interstate shipping of live animals); touring and speaking with airline staff, speaking with other breeders and talking with people that received puppies, we decided that for very short flights with no connections or plane changes and with no concern for hot or freezing weather, it is safe.

 International Association of Canine Professionals: www.canineprofessiionals.com/Public/FindAProfessional.aspx

 Introducing Your Cavachon to a Young Child Few images are as evocative of trust, loyalty, friendship and playfulness as a child with a puppy.
 The bonds formed between a young puppy and a child can be made incredibly strong when the relationship is formed early on.
 That being said, it’s very important that children be taught how to interact safely and responsibly with their canine companions.
 We strongly recommend that families with children under the age of 10 (as stated above) consider utilizing a personal dog trainer who will come into your home and work with your child, your family and the Cavachon puppy.
 Reputable and professional personal dog trainers in your local community can be found through the IACP (International Association of Canine Professionals) website.
 Click HERE to enter their website.
 You will be able to enter your zip code to find trainers in your area.